What Are the Top Security Awareness Training Solutions for HIPAA Compliance?

 The top security awareness training solutions for HIPAA compliance are those that address the specific threat patterns that drive healthcare data breaches, satisfy the mandatory training requirements of the HIPAA Security Rule, and produce the documentation needed to demonstrate compliance during Office for Civil Rights audits.
 Generic cybersecurity training programs designed for non-healthcare industries often fail on all three counts, because they do not situate security concepts within the context of Protected Health Information or reflect the workflows healthcare staff actually encounter.
-Selecting a solution that is built around HIPAA’s requirements and grounded in real-world breach causes produces measurably better compliance outcomes than repurposing enterprise IT security programs.
+Selecting a solution built around HIPAA’s requirements and grounded in real-world breach causes produces measurably better compliance outcomes than repurposing enterprise IT security programs.

 What the HIPAA Security Rule Requires